the-idc/home/content/newsletters/idc-newsletter-2020-10-07.md

 Vulliez detailed his vision for how the left could organize around achieving library socialism.
 He said the left should embrace 'an ecology of tactics' (i.e. attempt many things and see what works).
 He was eager that the left build the institutions now that will protect the vulnerable through turbulent times, be it ecological collapse or revolution.
 He also touched on his concept of 'sweetie-pie' politics, saying it was useful to engage with existing social institutions in a non-cynical way in order to highlight the gap between the stated goals of given organizations and the actual actions they take in the world.

-## Super Dialecticacular Spectacular – Day 2
+## Super Dialectacular Spectacular – Day 2

 **[Semir Bulle](https://twitter.com/SemirBulle) – Co-founder, [Doctors for Defunding the Police](http://doctorsfordefundingpolice.com/)**